 Foreign domiciliaries, sometimes referred to as Non-UK domiciliaries or more colloquially “non-doms”, will be burdened with having to consider a number of statutory changes.

-Although this detail falls outside the scope of this planner, it is important to seek advice and clarity even if the changes are unlikely to affect you or you have already acted in anticipation of the changes.
+There have been a number of changes to the rules applying to non-doms in recent years.
+Although the detail falls outside the scope of this planner, it is important to seek advice and clarity even if the changes are unlikely to affect you or you have already acted in anticipation of the changes.
 Menzies have a team who specialise in providing bespoke tax advice to foreign domiciliaries and answering offshore queries.

 Business Investment Relief (BIR)